Malaysia Songs

 Malaysia Songs is a music record chart in the Malaysia, compiled by Billboard since February 2022.
 It is part of Billboards Hits of the World chart collection, ranking the top 25 songs weekly in more than 40 countries around the globe.

 The first number-one song on the chart was "Angel Baby" by Troye Sivan on the issue dated February 19, 2022.
-The current number-one song on the chart is "Golden" by Huntrix: Ejae, Audrey Nuna, and Rei Ami.
+The current number-one song on the chart is "Teh Hijau" by Tulus.

 Methodology

 The chart follows the Friday-Thursday reporting period, and will be updated each Tuesday morning (ET).
 The chart consist of 25 songs, ranked based on song consumption methodology — blending streams and sales — in Malaysia during the tracking period.
 All data are provided by Luminate Data, formerly MRC Data.